Tag Archives: Giants Ridge

 More About the Bike-Friendly Mesabi Trail Towns

-The area is vast, and the Mesabi Trail Towns string through the Iron Range, covering many mining towns you can start and stop at.
-They include Grand Rapids to the west; and further east Hibbing, Chisholm, Mt.
-Iron, Virginia, Eveleth, Gilbert, Biwabik, Aurora, Hoyt Lakes, Embarrass, and now to Ely.
-Along the way, there is no shortage of walking tours.
+A vast area, the Mesabi Trail Towns string through the Iron Range, covering many mining towns you can start and stop at.
+They include Grand Rapids to the west; and further east, Hibbing, Chisholm, Mt.
+Iron, Virginia, Eveleth, Gilbert, Biwabik, Aurora, Hoyt Lakes, Embarrass, and now Ely.
+Along the way, if you prefer, there is no shortage of walking tours.

-While here you can visit Bob Dylan’s childhood home, the Hull Rust Mine overlook, and Greyhound Museum in Hibbing.
-You can look into the history of the Range’s “Queen City” at the Virginia Heritage Museum.
-Take a walk around the US Hockey Hall of Fame in Eveleth.
-To enjoy the scenic thrills of mountain biking, there is Giant Ridge, near Biwabik.
+Further east, in Hibbing, you can visit Bob Dylan’s childhood home; the Hull Rust Mine overlook, and Greyhound Museum.
+Mountain bike Redhead Mountain next to the Minnesota Discovery Center.
+And further east, look into the history of the Range’s “Queen City” at the Virginia Heritage Museum.
+Or take a walk around the US Hockey Hall of Fame in Eveleth.
+To enjoy the scenic thrills of downhill mountain biking, there is Giant Ridge near Biwabik.
 There are also plenty of lakes to drop a line, swim, or enhance your tan.

-The area may cover many miles, but it’s all very accessible – especially if you’re using your bike.
+The Iron Range Area covers many miles, but it’s all accessible – especially if you use your bike.
 The Mesabi Trail makes for a convenient connecting point for all the communities.
-So it’s easy to travel around to all the unique stores, eateries, and more pedaling on two wheels.
+So it’s easy to travel around pedaling on two wheels to all the unique stores, eateries, and attractions.

 Mesabi bike trail near Virginia.